AndyIbanez/andyibanez-com/content/posts/common-cryptographic-operations-with-cryptokit.md

 /// Eileen sends her public key to Alice
 ```

-Once all the parties have the relevant public keys.
+Now, all the parties have the relevant public keys.

 Then, all the parties need to do is derive a secret using their own private key and the public key of the people they want to talk with.
 Once they have that shared secret, they can get the symmetric key.